Rethinking Your Relationship with Alcohol?

-As we approach midlife, many of us find ourselves wondering: Am I Drinking Too Much?
+As we approach midlife, many of us start to wonder: Am I drinking too much?

-It feels like something has shifted—what once felt fun now leaves us feeling sluggish, anxious, or out of sync.
-We’re often paying a much higher price, with a toll on our health, weight, and clarity.
+What once felt fun now leaves us feeling sluggish, anxious, or out of sync.
+The toll is higher than it used to be—on our sleep, hormones, weight, and clarity.

 The Changing Role of Alcohol in Midlife

-For most of us, alcohol has been a staple in social gatherings, celebrations, and even for unwinding at the end of the day.
-It was fun, and back in the day, we could drink a bit without missing a beat the next morning.
+For most of us, alcohol has been a staple in social gatherings, celebrations, and winding down at the end of the day.
+It was fun, and back in the day, we could drink a bit and still bounce back the next morning.

-Then, seemingly out of nowhere, things change—we wake up with headaches lingering well into the afternoon, feel bloated and puffy, and battle the worst heartburn.
-Suddenly, that weekend champagne brunch sounds like the perfect hair of the dog—until it doesn’t, leaving us feeling even more drained and out of sync.
-We’re putting on weight, not sleeping well, and feeling exhausted all the time.
+Seemingly out of nowhere, things shift—we wake up with headaches that linger into the afternoon, feel bloated and puffy, and battle heartburn.
+That weekend champagne brunch might sound like the perfect hair of the dog—until it doesn’t, and we’re left feeling even more drained.
+We’re gaining weight, not sleeping well, and constantly exhausted.

-But here’s the thing: our bodies were sounding off alarms well before we began to question our drinking.
-The tossing and turning half the night, 3 a.m. jolts of hangxiety, waking up with more intense hangovers, and the stomach pain—we didn’t want to connect the dots.
+The truth is, our bodies were sending warning signs long before we started questioning our drinking—tossing and turning, 3 a.m. jolts of hangxiety, heartburn, and stomach upset—we just didn’t want to connect the dots.

 The Hidden Impact of Alcohol